 When to Get a License for Travel Nursing

 Many facilities require you to have a license in hand to apply.
 Meaning, agencies won’t submit you for a job until you hold an RN license specific to that job location.
-Some may let you interview beforehand but you often cannot sign a contract without an actual license (this is when states with temporary licenses options and walk through states can be handy if you are in a rush…).
-Relative to other professions- we actually have it quite easy, but it still involves some organization and pre-planning.
+Some may let you interview beforehand but you often cannot sign a contract without an actual license (this is when states with temporary license options and walk-through states can be handy if you are in a rush).
+Relative to other professions, we actually have it quite easy, but it still involves some organization and pre-planning.

 You must look forward and take into consideration your other life plans when you are applying to ensure everything is completed in a timely fashion.
-Ideally, apply your licenses for states where you want to work 3 months before you plan to start submitting for jobs.
+Ideally, apply for licensing in states where you want to work three months before you plan to start submitting for jobs.
 Give yourself a little more time if you are planning to take a travel nurse assignment in California.
 Their board of nursing is notoriously slow and has many requirements for obtaining a license.

-Read more about single state licensing in our post devoted to travel nurses without compact licenses.
+Read more about single-state licensing in our blog post devoted to travel nurses without compact licenses.